-- 5.2.3 An occasional transaction is one not carried out as part of a business relationship.
+- A business relationship is also formed where the business provides one or more of the trust and company services described in Regulation 12 (2) (a), (b) or (d), whether or not the relationship is expected to have an element of duration.
+5.2.3 An occasional transaction is one not carried out as part of a business relationship.
 Under Regulation 27(2) of the 2017 Regulations, CDD must be applied to an occasional transaction with a value of €15,000 or more (accumulating the value of linked transactions).
-Occasional transactions are not common in accountancy services, but should it occur then the business must carry out CDD in addition to (a) understanding why the client requires the service, (b) considering any other parties involved, and (c) establishing whether or not there is any potential for MLTF.
-If the client returns for another transaction the business should consider whether this establishes an ongoing relationship. - 5.2.4 CDD procedures must also be carried out at certain other times (see 5.1.3), such as when there is a suspicion of MLTF, or where there are doubts about the available identity information, perhaps following a change in ownership/control or through the participation of a PEP (see 5.3.11 of this guidance).
+Occasional transactions are not common in accountancy services, but should it occur then the business must carry out CDD in addition to (a) understanding why the client requires the service, (b) considering any other parties involved, and (c) establishing whether or not there is any potential for MLTPF.
+If the client returns for another transaction the business should consider whether this establishes an ongoing relationship. - 5.2.4 CDD procedures must also be carried out at certain other times (see 5.1.3), such as when there is a suspicion of MLTPF, or where there are doubts about the available identity information, perhaps following a change in ownership/control or through the participation of a PEP (see 5.3.11 of this guidance).